 Should You Buy the KelTec P15?

 For its price and features, the KelTec P15 earns a solid 8.5/10 in my book.
-If KelTec improves the slide lock and offers an optics-ready version, this could easily be the best concealed carry pistol.
+If KelTec improves the slide lock and offers an optics-ready version, this could easily make it a strong option for concealed carry and home defense.

 What are your thoughts?
 Let me know if you’ve had hands-on experience with the KelTec P15 and how it compares to your go-to carry gun!